0xVentures/0xV-website/README.md

 This will be a brief summary of intended features for both the Web Application and Mobile Web Application.

 ### Web Application:
-* Admins should witelist user crypto addresses
+* Admins should be able to whitelist User Crypto addresses
-* User Login via crypto address (proving you own the address, similar to snapshot.org etc
+* User Login via Crypto address (proving you own the address, similar to snapshot.org etc) i.e Metamask
 * A directory of our members
 * Investments
 * Application for group inclusion?